Porfiriato: 1910 Centennial of Independence

-He inaugurated a new insane asylum in Mixcoac on the first of September.
+Díaz inaugurated a new insane asylum in Mixcoac on the first of September.
 On 2 September, the pillar of the baptismal font in Hidalgo's church was brought to the capital with great ceremony and placed in the National Museum, with some 25,000 children viewing the event.
 Many nations participated in the celebrations, including Japan, whose pavilion Díaz inaugurated.
-An important issue for the modernizing Mexican state was health and hygiene, and an exhibition was inaugurated on September 2.
+An important issue for the modernizing Mexican state was health and hygiene, and an exhibition was inaugurated on 2 September.
 Díaz's Minister of the Interior, Ramón Corral ceremonially laid the first stone of a new penitentiary.
-On Sunday, September 4, there was a parade with allegorical floats, which Díaz and his whole cabinet viewed.
+On Sunday, 4 September, there was a parade with allegorical floats, which Díaz and his whole cabinet viewed.
 On September 6 some 38,000 school children honored the Mexican flag.
 Diaz inaugurated the new building of the Young Men's Christian Association (YMCA) in Mexico City, a Protestant voluntary association.
 A new normal school to train teachers was inaugurated with Diaz and foreign delegates attending.
 Also occurring during the festivities was the Nation Congress of Pedagogy.

 The Spanish monarchy sent a special ambassador to the festivities, who was enthusiastically received.
-Diaz gave an enormous reception in his honor.
+Díaz gave an enormous reception in his honor.
 On 9 September Díaz laid the first stone on a monument to Isabel the Catholic and Díaz also opened an exhibition of colonial-era Spanish art.
 The Spanish ambassador, the Marquis of Polavieja returned items of historical importance to Mexico, including the uniform of Father Morelos, a portrait, and other relics of independence in a ceremony at the National Palace, with the diplomatic corps in attendance, as well as Mexican army officers.
-The king of Spain conveyed through his special ambassador the honor of the Order of Charles III on Diaz, the highest distinction for sovereigns and heads of state.
+The king of Spain conveyed through his special ambassador the honor of the Order of Charles III on Díaz, the highest distinction for sovereigns and heads of state.
 Others holding the honor were the Russian czar, and the monarchs of Germany and Austria.
 A portrait of Spanish monarch Charles III was unveiled in the Salon of Ambassadors in the National Palace.